 That said, not all Plan G policies cost the same.
 Insurance companies are free to charge what they want for them, and so they do.

-Given that, shop around and carefully compare plans before you settle on one.
+Given that, shop around and carefully compare quotes and plans before you settle on one.
 And don’t just consider their premiums.
-Look at their deductibles, copayments, and coinsurance costs, too.
+Look at their deductibles, copayments and coinsurance costs, too.
 Do that, and you’ll get the best Plan G bang for your buck.

-Of course, the Part B deductible is just $183 this year, but a buck is a buck, right?
+Of course, the Part B deductible is just $198 this year, but a buck is a buck, right?

-However, Plan G premiums tend to be cheaper than Plan F premiums.
+However, MedSup Plan G premiums tend to be cheaper than Plan F premiums.
 This means you’ll pay less per month to maintain Plan G coverage than you will to maintain Plan F coverage.

 There's only one way to figure out which plan will best fit your budget and your medical needs.
 Whip out your calculator and add up what you’ll pay for each one in the long run.

-As you’ve learned, Medicare Supplement Plan G and Plan F are very similar.
+Medicare Supplement Plan G and Plan F are very similar.
 The main difference between them is Plan F covers your Medicare Part B deductible while Plan G doesn’t.

 Other MedSup plans pay just a portion of costs, like your Part A deductible or your Part B copay or coinsurance fees.
 Some come with yearly out-of-pocket limits, too.

-Think about it this way: Medicare agrees to pay a certain amount for each treatment.
+Medicare agrees to pay a certain amount for each treatment.
 That’s what physicians and other care providers who “accept assignment” charge you for those services.

 The difference between the two amounts is the excess charge that Medicare Supplement Plan G pays for you.